-For explanations of the symbols used in the syntax diagram, see Syntax Symbols.
+For an explanation of the symbols used in the syntax diagram, see Syntax Symbols.

 The redefinition option is used to redefine a group, a view, a DDM field or a single field/variable (that is a scalar or an array).